-Below, we’ll briefly introduce Dr. Cassidy Blair and her approach to therapy, after which we’ll take a deeper dive into the psychological impacts of COVID-19.
+Below, we’ll briefly introduce Dr. Cassidy Blair and her approach to treatment, after which we’ll take a deeper dive into the psychological impacts of COVID-19.

-Dr. Blair, Beverly Hills’ Top Rated Local® Psychologist
+Dr. Blair, in Beverly Hills, Irvine, and Newport Beach Top Rated Local® Psychologist

 Dr. Blair is proud to offer experienced and specialized treatment for a variety of conditions, disorders, and difficulties.
-Whether you are seeking therapy for depression or are interested in Business & Executive Coaching, Dr. Blair provides a unique, client-centered approach to therapy.
+Whether you are seeking treatment for depression or are interested in Business & Executive Coaching, Dr. Blair provides a unique, client-centered approach to treatment.
 She is a Beverly Hills psychologist who tailors her methods based on the personalized needs and goals of her clientele.

 Later in today’s article, we’ll continue the discussion regarding how Dr. Blair can help folks deal with the psychological effects of coronavirus, but not before we establish some risks, behaviors to watch for, and a few basic strategies people can use to surmount the common challenges these strange times have brought about.

 While no two people experience the mental and emotional impacts of COVID-19 in the same way, we are able to identify commonalities.
 In no uncertain terms, the uncharted territory in which we now find ourselves in is likely to cause stress for many people.